-- 3.19.3 A joint central record of access to communications data authorisations is maintained by the Monitoring Officer at the District Council Offices, Mill Lane, Wingerworth for both Bolsover and North East Derbyshire District Councils. - 3.19.4 See paragraph 2.24 for more information on the central records, which also applies relation to covert surveillance and CHIS.
+- 3.19.3 A joint central record of access to communications data authorisations is maintained by the Monitoring Officer at the District Council Offices, The Arc, Clowne, Derbyshire. - 3.19.4 See paragraph 2.24 for more information on the central records, which also applies relation to covert surveillance and CHIS.